YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Broken Transaction File
 +++++++++++++++++++++++++++++

 YottaDB reports unfinished journal records and incomplete fenced transactions as broken transactions.
 Unfinished journal records appear when certain catastrophic events prevent YottaDB from completely writing all journal records to the journal file.
-Incomplete fenced transactions appear when a missing journal file or the selection qualifiers used with MUPIP JOURNAL reduce the coverage of journal records in a way that only a portion of a fenced transaction becomes available for processing.
-For example, when database updates between the TSTART and TCOMMIT commands span to multiple regions and MUPIP JOURNAL -EXTRACT -FORWARD <jnlfile> attempt to process journal records from only one region of that transaction.
+Incomplete fenced transactions appear when a missing journal file or the selection qualifiers used with :ref:`MUPIP JOURNAL <mupip-journal>` reduce the coverage of journal records in a way that only a portion of a fenced transaction becomes available for processing.
+For example, when database updates between the TSTART and TCOMMIT commands span to multiple regions and :code:`mupip journal -extract -forward <jnlfile>` attempt to process journal records from only one region of that transaction.
 MUPIP JOURNAL omits broken transaction records from processing and stores them into a file called the broken transaction file.

 +++++++++++++++++++++++
 Lost Transaction File